Lab 3: GUI development

 hobbies.html

-file in the directory .Use a generative AI to generate a barebones HTML home page for your website.
-It should meet the following requirements
+file in the directory .Use generative AI to generate a barebones HTML home page for your website.
+Make sure the prompt is specific.
+With GPT-4o, we suggest using this prompt:

 Create a